 Thy word is a lamp unto my feet, and a light unto my path~ Psalm 119:105 KJV

-A podcast I listen to regularly interviewed Pastor Andy Stanley.
-I, like, most American Christians have read several of his books.
-I liked some of his books, others not so much.
-To be perfectly truthful, up until about ten minutes into the podcast I would not have classified myself as either a fan nor a detractor.
-I was fairly middle-of-the-road on the topic of Andy Stanley.
+A while back I listened to an interview with mega-church pastor Pastor Andy Stanley.
+Like, most American Christian leaders I have read several of Andy Stanley’s books.
+Some of them I liked, others not so much.
+To be perfectly truthful, up until about ten minutes into the podcast I would not have classified myself as either a fan nor a detractor of Mr. Stanley.
+I was fairly middle-of-the-road on the whole topic of Andy Stanley.

 He did something that quite frankly, shocked me (and I am not easily shocked), Andy Stanley (a Christian pastor) made a case for radically decreasing the use of the Bible in preaching and evangelism.
 Andy Stanley believes strongly Christians ought to stop steering seekers towards the Bible and what it says about issues.
 Instead we should point them to the resurrection of Jesus Christ and teach them how to love others.
 The following quotes were taken directly from the interview.